 It is one that is difficult to master.
 To lie perfectly still without focusing on where the mind wanders takes practice.
 The benefits of corpse pose, however, are unprecedented.
-It’s excellent for alleviating stress, is known to offer relief from fatigue, help improve focus and concentration, increase self-confidence, relieve muscle tension and more.
+It’s excellent for alleviating stress, is known to offer relief from fatigue, helps improve focus and concentration, increases self-confidence, relieves muscle tension and more.

 Do you have any other favorite before-bed yoga poses?
 We’d love to hear about them in the comments!